-CEA/IRFU will perform an innovative experiment on 235U at the research reactor of the ILL by coupling the first arm of FALSTAFF to the brand new FIPPS gamma-ray spectrometer.
+CEA/IRFU will perform an innovative experiment on 235U at NFS by coupling FALSTAFF to the VAMOS detector, replacing the original proposal of coupling FALSTAFF and FIPPS at ILL that was found not feasible during the SANDA project.
 A part of the FALSTAFF spectrometer was built and tested within the CHANDA project.
-The goal is to provide evaluate the performance of FALSTAFF (work in WP1) and at the same time provide new nuclear data and to improve the modelization of the fission process thanks to the association of those new detection systems on a high neutron flux beamline.
-FALSTAFF will measure the fragment kinetic energy and will identify the fragment mass after evaporation.
-FIPPS will measure the cascade of gamma-rays emitted by the fragments.
-It will give access to direct comparisons with fission and deexcitation models, prompt gamma-ray spectra with a good identification of the atomic number and mass of the fragments and information on the angular momentum of the fission fragments.
+The goal is to evaluate the performance of FALSTAFF (work for WP1) and at the same time provide new nuclear data and to improve the modelization of the fission process thanks to the association of those new detection systems on a high neutron flux beamline.
+This data will be equivalent to the original proposal and will give access to direct comparisons with fission and deexcitation models, prompt gamma ray spectra with a good identification of the atomic number and mass of the fragments and information on the angular momentum of the fission fragments.